Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ### Ability Modifier

-Saving throws are named for the ability modifiers they use: a **:d20-save: Constitution saving throw**{ .d20 }, a **:d20-save: Wisdom saving throw**{ .d20 }, and so on.
+Saving throws are named for the ability modifiers they use: a **:d20-save: Constitution saving throw**{.d20}, a **:d20-save: Wisdom saving throw**{.d20}, and so on.
 Different sacing throws are used to ressit different kinds of effects, as shown on the Saving Throw Examples table.

 ##### Saving Throw Examples